UmangThakur15/learn-node/README.md

 1. Identify and fix the runtime error in "operations/syncdelete.js".

+Ans.
+The issue with the code in "syncdelete.js" is that it attempts to delete the file using fs.unlinkSync immediately after initiating the asynchronous file reading operation with fs.readFile.
+This can lead to a race condition where the file is being read while it's also being deleted.

 # Event Loop

 When *setTimeout(callback, ms)* invoked, Node puts a *callback* in the timer phase's queue.
 The Node runtime executes it after a threshold time as specified in the *ms* argument.